How to Connect a Portable Generator to an Electric Panel

 Generators are powered by fuels such as gasoline, propane, and other fuel types.
 All these elements have one thing in common: they're highly flammable.
 If there's a spill or the vapors leak, they can easily ignite in the presence of fire or sparks.

-So, don't store the fuel for your generator inside your house.
+Don't store the fuel for your generator inside your house.
 Instead, keep it outside living quarters in well ventilated area with labeled non-glass safety containers.
 In addition, keep them away from any appliance that burns fuel, such as a natural gas water heater.

 3. Electrical Hazards